What is Link Building?

 just less useful than it once was.

-This one will require a relatively minimal financial investment, as well an investment of time for outreach to colleges and local communities.
+This one will require a relatively minimal investment in time and money.

 Come up with a scholarship that has a name, an award amount, rules or criteria for applying, and a submission and review process, as well as a page on your website explaining all of this.
 Creating a scholarship that speaks to a hot-button social issue is a great way to gain more traction.

 One simple method of differentiating your scholarship is through the criteria (e.g., essay, video, infographic, etc.) that you use for applying to your scholarship.

 Step 2: Create a Page

 This is the page you will ask schools to link to.
 It should contain all the information about your scholarship, including what it is, how students can apply, deadlines, application materials, etc.